xribene/Euterpe/agent-examples/README.md

 ## Examples

-In the directory where you cloned or downloaded the `Euterpe` code, you should find an empty template agent located in `src/agents/`, named **EmptyAgent**.
-This is the starting point for creating your own agent.

-Additionally we provide some examples of already implemented agents in the same folder to demonstrate the various interaction paradigms supported in Euterpe.
+Additionally we provide some examples of already implemented agents in `agent-examples/` to demonstrate the various interaction paradigms supported in Euterpe.
+Read the `HowToUse.md` file in each agent's directory to learn how to use them.

 - **GridyCopycat**
     - This is an agent that copies the user's input with a delay set by a slider.
 It's a monophonic 16th note grid-based interaction where both PianoRoll and the Score are used to visualize the musical interaction.
 - **CallAndResponse**